Certified Group Service (CGS)

 jtiis checked against a short-lived nonce cache.
 If it's been seen before, the request is rejected.

-If all checks pass, the handler receives { iss: callerDid, aud: groupDid } and proceeds to authorization.
+For a group-scoped request, the handler then receives { callerDid, groupDid } and proceeds to authorization.
+Cross-group requests receive just { callerDid }.

 Authorization (RBAC)